-The Hard Costs Of Losing An Employee
+The Hard Costs of Losing an Employee

-Studies have found that the average expense to replace an entry-level employee can cost up to 50% of that employee’s salary.
+Studies have found that the average expense to replace an entry-level employee can be up to 50% of that employee’s salary.
 For a supervisory role, that replacement cost could go as high as 150% of the annual salary.

 And if these direct, hard costs are intimidating, what about the indirect costs that result after losing an employee and the company knowledge they have?

-The Indirect Costs Of Employee Turnover
+The Indirect Costs of Employee Turnover

-It can take 8-12 weeks to replace a knowledge worker when they leave your company.
-And once this new person is brought on, you will be faced with another 4-8 weeks (at a minimum) before your new hire is fully trained, comfortable, and productive in their new role.
+It can take eight to twelve weeks to replace a knowledge worker when they leave your company.
+And once a new person joins the team, you will be faced with another four to eight weeks (at a minimum) before your new hire is fully trained, comfortable, and productive in their new role.

 The Cost of Lost Knowledge